 How to Calculate the Cash Flow to Debt Ratio

-The cash flow to debt ratio can be calculated by dividing the business’ debt by its cash flow from operations:
+The ratio is calculated by dividing the business’ cash flow from operations by its total debt:

-Nonetheless, a high cash flow to debt ratio would indicate that the business is in a strong financial position and is able to accelerate its debt repayments if needed.
-Conversely, a low cash flow to debt ratio would mean that the business may be at a greater risk of not making its interest payments, and may suggest that the business is on a comparably weaker financial footing.
+A high cash flow to debt ratio indicates that the business is in a strong financial position and is able to accelerate its debt repayments if necessary.
+Conversely, a low ratio means the business may be at a greater risk of not making its interest payments, and is on a comparably weaker financial footing.

-To define what a “high” or “low” cash flow to debt ratio would be, we must compare the cash flow to debt ratio of other companies that operate in the same industry.
-The ratio can also be looked at historically for a business, which would indicate to us how the business’ debt coverage ability has changed over the course of time.
+To define what a “high” or “low” ratio is, we must compare it to the ratio of other companies in the same industry.
+The ratio can also be looked at historically for a business, indicating how its debt coverage ability has changed over the course of time.

 In the calculation of the cash flow to debt ratio, analysts do not typically use the cash flow from financing or cash flow from investing.
 If the business has a highly leveraged capital structure, it is likely that the business has a fair amount of debt to pay off.
 It would not make sense to assume that the business was paying off its debt using its debt capital.
 Therefore, the cash flow from financing is not used in the calculation.